ministryofjustice/security-guidance/ost/test-cancellations-and-delays.md

-# IT Health Check - Tests cancellations and delays
+# IT Health Check - Test cancellations and delays

+Once IT Health Check (ITHC) execution dates are agreed, it is expected that all parties have:

+-   A baselined scope.
+-   A delivery timeline.
+-   Finalised (or nearly finalised) resource plans.

+In addition,
-Once ITHC execution dates are agreed it is assumed that all parties have a baselined scope, delivery timeline and resource plans finalised (or very close too) whilst in addition, any ITHC risks / issues / dependencies are known and action plans in place.
+any ITHC risks, issues, and dependencies are known and action plans in place.

-It is understood however that on occasion, even the best laid plans are challenged when unknown and last-minute issues arise.
+It is understood, however, that on occasion, even the best laid plans are challenged when unknown and last-minute issues arise.

-In these scenario's it is important and recommended that all parties collaborate to discuss the potential impact to ITHC and work together to resolve/reduce that impact.
+In these scenarios, it is important and recommended that all parties collaborate to discuss the potential impact to the ITHC, and work together to resolve or reduce the impact.

-However, project teams should be aware that, if the issue originates from within the project and, after collaboration the ITHC dates are impacted, delay / cancellation charges that will apply and cross-charged back to the project team.
+Project teams should be aware that, if the issue originates from within the project and that ITHC dates are impacted, then delay or cancellation charges apply and are cross-charged back to the project team.

-For guidance and illustrative purposes, please see the tables below:
+For guidance purposes, indicative information is provided in the following tables.

 ## External Vendor test team delay / cancellation charge table